eleffa/testrepo/README.md

 # testrepo
 ## Editing the file

-its a markdown i, this repository
+its a markdown in this repository